Terence Feely

 Terence John Feely (20 July 1928 – 13 August 2000) was a British screenwriter, playwright and author.
-Though his work spanned five decades, he is perhaps best remembered as the creator of the ITV drama series The Gentle Touch (1980–84).
+His work spanned five decades and included creating the ITV police drama series The Gentle Touch (1980–84) and its spin-off C.A.T.S.
+Eyes (1985–87).
+His theater play script titled “Who Killed Santa Claus” was published by French in 1971.

 Life and career

 Feely was born into a middle-class Roman Catholic family of Irish descent in Liverpool.
 After leaving school, he entered Liverpool's Jesuit College where he studied English and psychology.

 Upon completion of his university studies, he decided to go into journalism, and got a job with a small local newspaper in Middlesbrough.
 However, he quickly outgrew the publication, and moved to London where he secured a position in the faster-paced world of Fleet Street, joining the editorial staff of the Sunday Graphic.
 Around this time he began to write submissions for film scripts; film director Alfred Hitchcock purchased the rights to one of his scripts in 1955, entitled Heartbeat.

 Feely ventured into television in 1959, writing several episodes of the police detective series No Hiding Place.
 Following this, in 1961 he wrote two episodes for the first series of The Avengers.
 He then moved on to other popular shows of the time, including The Saint and Thunderbirds.

 In the mid-1960s he became story editor for Armchair Theatre and Mystery and Imagination, produced by ABC (later by Thames Television).
 Feely was also instrumental in bringing James Mitchell's Callan to the small screen, for which he is credited as associate producer.

 He joined the British subsidiary of Paramount Pictures in 1967, and was partly responsible for ensuring the production of If....
 (1968), directed by Lindsay Anderson.
 Following this, Feely went on to become a co-director of Everyman Films (with Patrick McGoohan and David Tomblin).
 The company's principal production was allegorical/science-fiction series The Prisoner (1967–68), for which Feely also wrote two episodes.